consistent-milk12/docs-md/generated_docs/aho_corasick/packed/vector/index.md

 - `fn load_half_unaligned(data: *const u8) -> Self`

-  Read a half-vector-size number of bytes from the given pointer, and
+  Read a half-vector-size number of bytes from the given pointer, and broadcast it across both halfs of a full vector.
+The pointer does not need to be aligned.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

+  Callers must guarantee that at least `Self::HALF::BYTES` bytes are readable from `data`.

 - `fn half_shift_in_one_byte(self, vector2: Self) -> Self`

-  Like `Vector::shift_in_one_byte`, except this is done for each half
+  Like `Vector::shift_in_one_byte`, except this is done for each half of the vector instead.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn half_shift_in_two_bytes(self, vector2: Self) -> Self`

-  Like `Vector::shift_in_two_bytes`, except this is done for each half
+  Like `Vector::shift_in_two_bytes`, except this is done for each half of the vector instead.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn half_shift_in_three_bytes(self, vector2: Self) -> Self`

-  Like `Vector::shift_in_two_bytes`, except this is done for each half
+  Like `Vector::shift_in_two_bytes`, except this is done for each half of the vector instead.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn swap_halves(self) -> Self`

   Swap the 128-bit lanes in this vector.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn interleave_low_8bit_lanes(self, vector2: Self) -> Self`

-  Unpack and interleave the 8-bit lanes from the low 128 bits of each
+  Unpack and interleave the 8-bit lanes from the low 128 bits of each vector and return the result.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn interleave_high_8bit_lanes(self, vector2: Self) -> Self`

-  Unpack and interleave the 8-bit lanes from the high 128 bits of each
+  Unpack and interleave the 8-bit lanes from the high 128 bits of each vector and return the result.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 - `fn for_each_low_64bit_lane<T>(self, vector2: Self, f: impl FnMut(usize, u64) -> Option<T>) -> Option<T>`

-  Call the provided function for each 64-bit lane in the lower half
+  Call the provided function for each 64-bit lane in the lower half of this vector and then in the other vector.
+The given function is provided the lane index and lane value as a `u64`.
+(The high 128-bits of each vector are ignored.)

+  If `f` returns `Some`, then iteration over the lanes is stopped and the value is returned.
+Otherwise, this returns `None`.

+  # Safety

+  Callers must ensure that this is okay to call in the current target for the current CPU.

 #### Implementors